 - The Late Gothic years, which lasted from the 15th to 16th centuries.
 During this time, Germany produced massively tall churches with vaulted ceilings.
 British Perpendicular Gothic architecture (identified by a focus on vertical lines) and French Flamboyant style (extremely elaborate exterior decoration) were popular during this time as well.

 Although Gothic architecture has many Romanesque characteristics, Gothic builders abandoned the very thick, solid walls produced by the Romans.
 Why?
 In order to build extremely tall structures, walls had to be thinner and weigh less.
-What's more, Gothic-era builders used flying buttresses—or an inclined beam that supports the weight of a structure—in order to build structures that appeared to touch the sky.
+What's more, Gothic-era builders used flying buttresses—or an inclined beams that support the weight of a structure—in order to build structures that appeared to touch the sky.

 It's rare to find new construction built in the Gothic style, but a European vacation—or a trip to New York City, Washington D.C., and other major cities in the United States—can provide an excellent tour of this architectural style's history, as well as Gothic Revival.